Tax Forms – due April 18, 2017 for 2016

 - U.S. entry and exit dates found stamped in your passport or accessed in the travel history portion of your I-94 record on the CBP website

-Q: What if I didn’t make any money last year and didn’t get any scholarships?
+Q: What if I did not make any money last year and did not receive any taxable scholarships?

 A: You still have to complete a basic form.
 In general…